- Origin & History of White German Shepherds

 Feeding your dog smaller, more frequent meals and avoiding vigorous activity reduces risk of bloat.

-White DSDs need high protein and fat in their food with moderate carbohydrates.
+White German Shepherds need high protein and fat in their food with moderate carbohydrates.

 Small healthy tidbits can be good for a white shepherd, in moderation.
 Avoid feeding your dog too much “people food.”
 They can grow to expect more of your food than their own food, which can lead to weight gain.
 Table scraps should be given sparingly.